On Retrospective k-space Subsampling schemes For Deep MRI Reconstruction: Introduction

 Over the past two decades, several methods have been put to use in clinical practice for accelerating the MRI acquisition.
 The two most conventionally applied methods to-date are Parallel Imaging (PI) and Compressed Sensing (CS), which are usually both incorporated in modern state-of-the-art MRI scanners.

-Compressed Sensing aims in reconstructing images from subsampled $k$-space measurements \cite{21391,1614066,cpa.20124,cs-1580791}.
-Subsampling the $k$-space is, in general, a violation of the Nyquist-Shannon sampling criterion \cite{1697831} and reconstructions of subsampled data are prone to producing aliasing artifacts.
-CS reconstruction algorithms attempt to solve minimization problems such as Total Variation (TV) optimization \cite{4587391} that given a sparse low-dimensional input signals, aim to reconstruct high-dimensional images.
+Compressed Sensing aims to reconstruct images from incoherently subsampled $k$-space measurements through mathematical optimization techniques \cite{1614066, cpa.20124, cs-1580791, 21391}.
+Subsampling the $k$-space is, in general, a violation of the Nyquist-Shannon sampling criterion \cite{1697831} and thus prone to producing aliasing artifacts.
+CS reconstruction algorithms employ optimization methods like Total Variation (TV) \cite{4587391} to obtain faithful images from sparse input signals.

-Parallel Imaging on the other hand, employs an array of multiple - instead of one - radio-frequency receiver coils which measure reduced sets of spatially localised $k$-space frequencies while maintaining the same spatial resolution \cite{Lustig_2010,Griswold_2002, parallel-https://doi.org/10.1002/nbm.1042}.
+Parallel Imaging on the other hand, employs an array of multiple - instead of one - radio-frequency receiver coils which measure sets of spatially localised $k$-space frequencies while maintaining the same spatial resolution \cite{Griswold_2002, parallel-https://doi.org/10.1002/nbm.1042, Lustig_2010}.
 Each independent receiver coil receives distinct measurements corresponding to their spatial location in relation to the scanned object.
-Hence, for each coil a unique sensitivity profile-map exists, that encodes its spatial sensitivity.
-Sensitivity maps are either known or estimated by performing a pre-scan.
-In \Figure{pi_sample} we provide an example of a PI acquisition from a MRI scanner with $n_c\,=\,16$ coils.

 With the recent advancements in Deep Learning (DL) and Computer Vision (CV), a plethora of algorithms have emerged targeting to solve imaging inverse problems, with Accelerated MRI Reconstruction being a par excellence example.
-Combined with CS and PI, numerous DL-based methods involving convolutional neural networks (CNNs) have been proposed in the literature \cite{Yiasemis_2022_CVPR, varnet, joinicnet, putzky2017recurrent, https://doi.org/10.1002/mrm.26977, Eo_2018, Sriram_2020_CVPR, Souza_2020} applied to the task of Accelerated MRI Reconstruction.
+By utilizing CS optimization approaches and PI, numerous DL-based methods involving convolutional neural networks (CNNs) have been proposed in the literature \cite{https://doi.org/10.1002/mrm.26977, Eo_2018, LONNING201964, Sriram_2020_CVPR, Souza_2020, Yiasemis_2022_CVPR} applied to the task of Accelerated MRI Reconstruction.
 These methods are usually trained in a supervised manner using retrospectively subsampled (from available fully-sampled) $k$-space datasets and their target is to make a prediction of the fully-sampled $k$-space or its image reconstruction.